GEG-ETHZ/PSGeothermieAargau/docs/WP2geo_modeling/WP02_TEST.rst

 Export a GemPy Model
 ======================

-nananana NaNaNaNa EEEEYOOOO Gooodbye. ``connect`` of 'OpenWF'.
+This section briefly describes how to export a GemPy model to get a working input file for MOOSE.

 ..
-GENERATED FROM PYTHON SOURCE LINES 7-19
+GENERATED FROM PYTHON SOURCE LINES 8-20

 .. code-block:: default